DASH Etiquette: 4 Rules For Guests And Hosts

 Provide additional details only if someone asks you.
 Be brief and avoid annoying others with your dietary restrictions.

 Do not expect others to adjust their menu or diet to your dietary restrictions.
-Similarly, at a restaurant, do not expect the other guests to change their food order.
+Similarly, at a restaurant, do not expect other guests to change their food order.

 DASH etiquette mistakes